Espen-H/PG6301-eksamen/README.md

 Test coverage as of 26/04/19 07:13 is at 37.45%

 This is a really underdeveloped social media platform.
 I went with the same structure that was used in this course as it was familiar, and playing it safe with the timeframe in mind.
-Most of the time went into the REST api, so the frontend looks about as great as my faces right now probably.
+Most of the time went into the REST api, so the frontend looks about as great as my face right now probably.

 ## Instructions how to run
 1. yarn install to install dependencies